- By actively participating in biodiversity research and innovation:

 Trials are also underway to help Colas work crews address the issue of invasive plants, with a growing number of subsidiaries around the world tackling this issue.

 More than 70 protected species currently live at the Group’s extraction sites, in addition to some fifty sites that are home to beehives.
 Real progress has been made since this policy was deployed in 2012, on the occasion of Colas’ Environmental Convention.
 This effort remains varied according to cultural contexts, enjoying strong support in France but less in the United States, for example.
-In 2017, this indicator increased by 7 points thanks to subsidiaries outside of France (+15 points) and more particularly in Northern Europe (+21 points) and in the Indian Ocean (+82 points).
-The EOCE program (see Part II A.2) has strongly contributed to the collaborative participation of the Group’s subsidiaries in this program.
+In 2018, this indicator remained stable.

 This indicator highlights the percentage of CAE from aggregate production activities with at least one action in favor of biodiversity over CAE of aggregate production activities.